Fast Route to Thermalization: Quantum control of open systems

 \subsection{Optimal control and quantum speed limit}

-Optimal control theory aims to find an accurate transformation of the system to the target state, subject to constraints of finite resources such as time and external power.
+Optimal control theory aims to find an accurate transformation of the system to the target state, subject to constraints of finite resources, such as time and external power.
 Optimal control algorithms have been applied to open system dynamics.
-Previously, in all cases studied, the dissipator ${\cal L}_D$ was independent of the control Hamiltonian $\hat H_S\b t$ \cite{bartana1997laser,bartana2001laser,ohtsuki1999monotonically,morzhin2019maximization}.
-In the present study, we do not impose optimallity, nevertheless our fast thermalization protocol reaches very close to the target.
+Previously, in all cases studied, the dissipator ${\cal L}_D$ was independent of the control Hamiltonian $\hat H_S\b t$ \cite{bartana1997laser,bartana2001laser,ohtsuki1999monotonically,morzhin2019maximization,mukherjee2013speeding}.
+In the present study, we do not impose optimality; nevertheless, our fast thermalization protocol approxies the target.
 For the existing protocols, we can compare the actual protocol speed to theoretical bounds that limit the change in purity $P\b t=\text{tr}\b{\hat{\rho}_S^2\b t}$.